sethmlarson/virtualbox-python/README.rst

 What's in pyvbox:

 * A complete implementation of the VirtualBox Main API
-* Create a VirtualBox instance and seamlessly explorer the potential of VirtualBox's amazing Main API
+* Create a VirtualBox instance and seamlessly explore the potential of VirtualBox's amazing Main API
 * Pythonic functions and names.
 * Introspection, documentation strings, getters and setters...